tonyest/Prospress/readme.txt

 Please report bugs in the Prospress [Bug Report](http://prospress.org/forums/forum/bug-reports "Prospress Bug Report Forum") forum.

-= Where can I try the latest? =
+= Where can I get access to the development version? =

-During beta, regular updates will be checked-in to the WordPress plugin directory.
-But if you can't wait, Prospress is hosted in a git repository at [GitHub](http://github.com/Prospress/Prospress "Prospress GitHub Project").
+Prospress is hosted in a Git repository at [GitHub](http://github.com/Prospress/Prospress "Prospress GitHub Project").
 GitHub is also the primary development site for the project.

 If your dreams occasionally contain curly braces, you can contribute to the Prospress code base on [GitHub](http://github.com/Prospress/Prospress "Prospress GitHub Project").
-GitHub makes it easy to contribute.
-They also have great [documentation](http://help.github.com/ "GitHub Documentation") and [getting started guides](http://help.github.com/ "GitHub Getting Started Docs") to get you up and running.
+GitHub makes it easy to contribute and they provide great [documentation](http://help.github.com/) and [getting started guides](http://help.github.com/) to get you up and running.

 = Is that it? =

 Nope.
-There are a few surprises but you'll have to download & explore Prospress to find them, or at least try the [Demo Marketplace](http://demo.prospress.org/auctions/).
+There are a few surprises but you'll have to download & explore Prospress to find them, or try the [Demo Marketplace](http://demo.prospress.org/auctions/).

 == Screenshots ==

-1. **Add an Auction** - Publishing an auction is just like publishing a post, except you also need to add a start price and end date.
+1. **Add an Auction** - Publishing an auction is just like publishing a post, except you also add a start price and end date.
 2. **Give Feedback** - When an auction completes, the two parties can provide feedback for each other.
-3. **Set Capabilities** - All registered users can make bids & payments, but administrators can choose who can publish & edit auctions.
+3. **Set Capabilities** - All registered users can make bids & payments, but administrators choose who can publish & edit auctions.

 == Changelog ==

-= 0.3 =
+= 1.0 =
 * Fixed bug preventing invoices being generated on manual post completion
+* Fixed bugs in invoice payment via credit card
+* Prospress Admin Links widget now displays links dependant on user's capabilities
+* Reduced the number of currencies due to lack of support in PayPal
 * Markup fixes to Invoice pages
+* Feedback now a custom post type

 = 0.2 =
 * Beta 2